strimzi/proposals/028-service-binding.md

 ### Implementation

-This proposal will result in a new `KafkaConnectionAssemblyOperator` class being added to the `cluster-operator` directory in the `strimzi-kafka-operator` repo.
-The class will be deployed as a separate Verticle and have its own reconcile loop.
+This proposal will introduce a new `KafkaAccess` operator.
+The operator will be separate from the existing `strimzi-kafka-operator` and live in its own GitHub repo in the `strimzi` organization.

-The actions taken during the reconcile loop will be:
+The actions taken during the reconcile loop of the new operator will be:
 1. The operator can be deployed at cluster-scope where it will watch resources across all namespaces, or in a single namespace, where it will only watch resources in that namespace.
-2. On start-up the operator will watch all resources of Kind `KafkaConnection`.
+2. On start-up the operator will watch all resources of Kind `KafkaAccess`.
-3. For any `KafkaConnection` resource present it will add a status of NotReady to that CR.
+3. For any `KafkaAccess` resource present it will add a status of NotReady to that CR.
-4. For each `KafkaConnection` resource it will perform a GET request on the Kafka cluster that is referenced in the `KafkaConnection` and pick out the configured listeners.
+4. For each `KafkaAccess` resource it will perform a GET request on the Kafka cluster that is referenced in the `KafkaAccess` and pick out the configured listeners.
    1. If this or any subsequent GET requests fail due to a 401 (unauthorised) error, the status reason will be updated to reflect this.
 5. The operator will determine which listener to choose:
-   1. If there are no listeners in the `Kafka` CR the reconcile loop will fail
+   1. If there are no listeners in the `Kafka` CR the reconcile loop will fail.
-   2. If the `KafkaConnection` specifies a listener, the operator will choose this listener.
+   2. If the `KafkaAccess` specifies a listener, the operator will choose this listener.
-   3. If there are no listeners specified in the `KafkaConnection`, but only one listener in the `Kafka` CR, the operator will choose that listener.
+   3. If there are no listeners specified in the `KafkaAccess`, but only one listener in the `Kafka` CR, the operator will choose that listener.
-   4. If there are no listeners specified in the `KafkaConnection`, but multiple listeners listed in the `Kafka` CR, the operator will filter the list by comparing the `tls` and `authentication` properties in the `Kafka` and `KafkaUser` CRs.
+   4. If there are no listeners specified in the `KafkaAccess`, but multiple listeners listed in the `Kafka` CR, the operator will filter the list by comparing the `tls` and `authentication` properties in the `Kafka` and `KafkaUser` CRs.
    5. If there are still multiple listeners after filtering for `tls` and `authentication` the operator will choose the one that is of type `internal`.
    6. If there are still multiple listeners after filtering for `internal` the operator will sort the listeners alphabetically by name and choose the first one.
+   7. If the operator fails to find a suitable listener after filtering the reconcile loop will fail.
 8. The operator will then create a secret and add the bootstrapServers for the chosen listener to that secret.
 9. If the chosen listener uses TLS, the operator will then perform a GET request on the `cluster-ca-cert` secret and put the certificate and truststore files in the new secret.
-10. If the `KafkaConnection` references a `KafkaUser`, the operator will perform a GET request on that user to find the name of the secret containing the credentials and the username from the status if it is provided.
+10. If the `KafkaAccess` references a `KafkaUser`, the operator will perform a GET request on that user to find the name of the secret containing the credentials and the username from the status if it is provided.
 The operator will also perform a GET request on the user secret to get any credentials.
 11. The operator will add any user related certificates and credentials to the secret it created earlier.
-12. The operator will add a `status.binding` to the `KafkaConnection` resource with the name of the secret.
+12. The operator will add a `status.binding` to the `KafkaAccess` resource with the name of the secret.
-13. The operator will then create `Watch` requests for the `Kafka` CR and, if used earlier, the `cluster-ca-cert` secret, the `KafkaUser` resource and the secret created by the `KafkaUser` operator.
+13. The operator will then use a `Watch` or `Informer` to keep track of changes to the `Kafka` CR and, if used earlier, the `cluster-ca-cert` secret, the `KafkaUser` resource and the secret created by the `KafkaUser` operator,
-14. The operator will mark the `KafkaConnection` CR as ready.
+14. The operator will mark the `KafkaAccess` CR as ready.
-15. If the `KafkaConnection` CR or any of the other watched resources change the operator will make the matching updates to the secret it created.
+15. If the `KafkaAccess` CR or any of the other watched resources change the operator will make the matching updates to the secret it created.

 ## Compatibility

 This proposal does not change any of the existing CRDs or the secrets that are being created.
-Instead it adds a new CRD and secret.
+Instead, it adds a new CRD and secret.

 ## Rejected Alternatives